SarthakYadav/leaf-pytorch/README.md

 * Matched performance on SpeechCommands, experiments on other datasets ongoing
 * More details for commands to replicate experiments will be added shortly
 * Default parameters of `LEAF` are the most thoroughly tested.
 Will test/add other configurations over time.
-* Haven't added `SincNet`, `SincNet+` implementations are not done yet.
-Might add them in the future depending on availability
+* Haven't added `SincNet`, `SincNet+` implementations yet.
+Might add them in the future depending on availability/bandwidth

 ## Dependencies